influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/cluster-commands.md

 #### `[ -bind-tls ]`

 Use TLS.
-If you have enabled HTTPS, you MUST use this argument in order for influxd-ctl to connect to the meta node.
+If you have enabled HTTPS, you MUST use this argument in order to connect to the meta node.

 #### `[ -config '<path-to-configuration-file> ]'`